wrussell1999/new-web/content/about.md

 - We are students of mainly Computer Science, but also Engineering, Design, Business and Social Sciences.
 - We attended a few hackathons and were inspired by everyone's passion.
 Hackathons changed our lives and we want to continue with positively changing lives of others.
 - [MLH](https://mlh.io/) was a perfect way to bring something new, yet well-tested, popular in the western parts of the world, to Košice
-- Košice is our home city and Slovakia our motherland, and here was nothing like a good hackathon there
+- Košice is our home city and Slovakia is our motherland, and there weren't any great hackathons there

-Hence, [Hack Kosice](https://hackkosice.com) was born. **Welcome in the family!**
+Hence, [Hack Kosice](https://hackkosice.com) was born. **Welcome to the family!**
 {{< /section >}}